pglen/hsencfs/README.md

  Files can be copied out from the backing data directory.
 They stay encrypted when copied directly out of the data directory.
-This is useful for backup / replication / archiving / transport etc ...
+This is useful for backup / replication / archiving / transport etc ... make sure you copy them with hidden (.dot) files included.
+Use: shopt -s dotglob before copy.

-## Go to the Cloud.
+## Going to the Cloud.

  The backing data directory can reside on any valid file system, including a cloud drive.
 HSENCFS will encrypt data automatically before it sees the transport layer, and decrypt data after the transport layer delivered it.

   This allows secure remote storage without data ever leaving the local context without encryption.

 ## The Mountpoint directory:

  When the mountpoint is mounted, data is encrypted / decrypted on the fly.
-FUSE will warn you if the mount directory is not empty on mount.
+HSENCFS will warn you if the mount directory is not empty on mount.
 It is usually undesirable to mount over data.
 You may force the mount, see FUSE options for details.